Truck Drivers Cannot See Your Vehicle If You Cannot See Them

 It’s essential for everyday people to understand that professional truck drivers are tasked with heightened safety at all times on our roads and highways.
 They undergo Commercial Driver’s License (CDL) education and training to maintain control of rigs weighing upwards of 80,000 pounds, traveling at high speeds.
 However, the safety of you and your passengers requires keeping a safe distance and avoiding their blind spots whenever possible.

 At Stephenson Rife, we see too many of our Indiana community members suffer sometimes avoidable injuries and significant losses.
-We hope this information about large truck accidents helpsyou and your family members travel more safely.
-If you or someone you know has been involved in such an incident, consulting a bucket truck accident lawyer or an expereinced garbage truck accident lawyer can be a crucial step in understanding your legal options.
+We hope this information about large truck accidents helps you and your family members travel more safely.
+If you or someone you know has been involved in such an incident, consulting an experienced truck accident lawyer in Indiana can be a crucial step in understanding your legal options.

 Where Are Large Truck Blind Spots Located?